sumonst21/calltrackerio-site/_posts/2015-05-03-what-is-call-tracking-why-should-i-care.md

  * What about the leads who called instead of submitting a form? (ie, most of them)
  * What if I do offline advertising on a billboard or a newspaper ad, how do I track that?

-Until recently it's been virtually unknown to marketers what marketing campaign a sales leads came if the called.
+Until recently it's been virtually unknown to marketers what marketing campaign a sales leads came if they did the most natural thing, make a phone call.
 Then if a marketer needs to understand the effectiveness of their marketing campaigns they aren't able attribute any phone call into their ROI.

 ##### Some quick stats